-- Gender identity is the second leading cause of discrimination amongst the employment base. - As much as 100% of all non-binary and 75.4% of all female employees have been exposed to discrimination, only 61.1% of males fall within the same category. - Homosexual and pansexual identifiers are 26.2% more likely to be subject to partialities than other sexual orientations.
-(Gender identities and sexual orientation were explicitly referenced within the cultural audit assessment.) - Females are nearly 25% less likely than male and non-binary employees to positively view verbal and written language inclusivity.
+- Stakeholder respondents identify gender identity as the second leading cause of discrimination. - As much as 100% of all non-binary and 75.4% of all female respondents have been exposed to discrimination, while only 61.1% of males fall within the same category. - Responding homosexual and pansexual identifiers are 26.2% more likely to be subject to partialities than other sexual orientations. - Responding females are nearly 25% less likely than male and non-binary employees to positively view verbal and written language inclusivity.

-Communication of diversity, inclusion and equity-related issues needs improvement.
+Communication of diversity, inclusion, and equity-related issues needs improvement.

-- Employees are commonly unaware of interventions to prevent or address discriminatory acts on campus. - Just over 30% of all administrators, faculty, and staff feel there is transparency in recruiting and retaining a diverse employment base. - Less than one-quarter of all employees believe that DEI-related onboarding efforts for new faculty and staff are sufficient. - The vast majority of administration, faculty, and staff are unaware of any attempt to gather feedback from existing faculty, staff, or students.
+- Evident within open-ended survey responses, responding employees are commonly unaware of interventions to prevent or address discriminatory acts on campus.
+Multiple stakeholders indicated a lack of awareness amongst themselves and/or colleagues in reference to campus actions to prevent or respond to discrimination.
+While the number of respondents who referred to themselves can be identified, the number of colleagues cannot be accurately measured. - Just over 30% of all responding administrators, faculty, and staff respondents feel there is transparency in recruiting and retaining a diverse employment base. - Less than one-quarter of survey respondents believe that DEI-related onboarding efforts for new faculty and staff are sufficient. - The vast majority of respondents are unaware of any attempt to gather feedback from existing faculty, staff, or students.